 Block value3hrs4hrs5hrs

-In conclusion, yes, Amazon’s advertised rate of pay seems achievable in the right circumstances, but this is by no means a guarantee for every block.
-Don’t be surprised if more challenging blocks (more deliveries, traffic issues) have you earning closer to £9-£11 per hour—and that’s before you even take into account your costs.
+In conclusion, yes, Amazon’s advertised rate of pay is definitely achievable in the right circumstances (and you can sometimes beat it if you finish a block early), but this is by no means a guarantee.
+Don’t be surprised if more challenging blocks (more deliveries, traffic issues) have you earning closer to the £10-£12 per hour mark—and that’s before you even take into account your overhead costs.

 Amazon Flex Driver Reviews

-We scoured review sites and driver forums to find out what Amazon Flex UK drivers think about the job.
-Here's what some of the most common themes of Amazon Flex reviews:
+We scoured review sites and driver forums to find out what Amazon Flex UK drivers think about the job in 2026.
+Here are some of the most common themes:

 Positives